If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 It is important to look at the struggles that people face in real life.
 Some issues that people have will run much deeper than what it appears on the surface.
 Disorders in eating are a culmination of many potential things, and it is important to know that.

-Balancing the work you do, your family, exercise, and eating proves to be a tough task for someone to do when they consider making changes that affect each of these at the same time.
+Balancing the work you do, your family, exercise, and eating prove to be a tough task for someone to do when they consider making changes that affect each of these simultaneously.

 Barriers to Diet and Exercise

 The common barriers that people have are:

 - Lack of time

 - Family and friends with different habits

 These are a constant part of our lives and will help and hinder our development and change.